Anti-Slavic sentiment

 Anti-Slavic sentiment, also called anti-Slavic racism or Slavophobia, refers to different types of negative attitudes, prejudices, collective hatred or animosity, stereotypes, discrimination, and violence (economic, physical, political, psychological, verbal, etc.) directed at one or more ethnic groups of Slavic peoples.
 Accompanying racism and xenophobia, the most common manifestation of anti-Slavic sentiment throughout history has been the assertion that some Slavs are inferior to other peoples.

-Anti-Slavic sentiment reached its highest point during World War II, when Nazi Germany and its collaborators classified most of the Slavs, especially the Belarusians, Croats, Czechs, Poles, Russians, Serbs, Slovenes, and Ukrainians, as "subhumans" (Untermenschen) and perpetrated a systematic genocide against them, murdering millions of Slavs through the Generalplan Ost and Hunger Plan.
+Anti-Slavic sentiment reached its highest point during World War II, when Nazi Germany and its collaborators classified most of the Slavs, especially the Belarusians, Croats, Czechs, Poles, Russians, Serbs, and Ukrainians, as "subhumans" (Untermenschen) and perpetrated a systematic genocide against them, murdering millions of Slavs through the Generalplan Ost and Hunger Plan.

 Slavophobia also emerged twice in the United States.
-The first time was during the Progressive Era, when immigrants from Eastern Europe were met with opposition from the dominant class of Western European–origin American citizens; and again during the Cold War, when the United States became locked in an intensive global rivalry with the Soviet Union.
+The first time was during the Progressive Era, when immigrants from Eastern Europe were met with opposition from the dominant class of Western European–origin American citizens, who drew on a mix of Puritanism, Anglo-Saxonism, Teutonism, Social Darwinism, and Eugenics to frame Eastern Europeans as racially inferior, culturally unassimilable, and a threat to national vitality; and again during the Cold War, when the United States became locked in an intensive global rivalry with the Soviet Union.

 By country

 Albania

-Slavophobia in Albania increasingly developed at the beginning of the 20th century, mostly through the work of the Franciscan friars who had studied in monasteries in Austria-Hungary, after the recent massacres and expulsions of Albanians by their Slavic neighbours.
+Albanian slavophobia can be found in The Highland Lute by the "Albanian Homer" Gjergj Fishta, who wrote after massacres and expulsions of Albanians by their Slavic neighbours.
 The Albanian intelligentsia proudly asserted, "We Albanians are the original and autochthonous race of the Balkans.
 The Slavs are conquerors and immigrants who came but yesterday from Asia."
-In Soviet historiography, anti-Slavism in Albania was inspired by the Catholic clergy, which opposed the Slavic people because of the role the Catholic clergy and Slavs opposed "rapacious plans of Austro-Hungarian imperialism in Albania."